ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

 That component doesn’t interactive with the editor, though.
 Time to connect it to the editor output.

 ### Access node attributes
-The `VueNodeViewRenderer` which you use in your node, passes a few very helpful props to your custom view component.
+The `VueNodeViewRenderer` which you use in your node extension, passes a few very helpful props to your custom view component.
 One of them is the `node` prop.
 Add this snippet to your Vue component to directly access the node:

 ```js
 props: {